 Our school is a successful all ability 11-18 comprehensive and we achieve consistently strong examination results.
-Every year for the past 10 years our GCSE results have been above the national average, with particularly high results in the sciences, languages, humanities and mathematics which are regarded by many as some of the most challenging GCSEs.
+GCSE results are consistently above national averages.

 At Advanced Level the number of students achieving top grades and going onto Russell Group universities is consistently above the national average.
 This is due to the small class sizes, excellent teaching and one to one help and guidance our sixth formers receive.